 I used to think this way.
 But it’s not rocket science!
 I accepted this and got to work on managing my time more effectively; totally blown away by just how a handful of subtle changes impacted my life.

-As a business owner/director
+Being present as a business owner/director

 Day to day I have a lot of stuff come across my desk, constant phone calls, and people vying for my time to discuss matters ranging from the tedious to the ridiculously important.
 When I am at work, I am exactly that, I am entirely present.
 Everything else in my life is put on standby and I won’t delve into family concerns unless it is an absolute necessity or emergency.